Common fig vs Prune - Health impact and Nutrition Comparison

 In this part of the article, we are going to compare common figs and dried prunes.
 The nutritional content of dried prunes differs from that of common plums as they are dehydrated; their mass is mostly composed of macronutrients and micronutrients.
 As the data shows, in 100g of each fruit, 80g are water in figs, and 30g are water in dried prunes.

 Prunes are higher in calories compared to figs. As mentioned above, the prunes are dried, they contain less water than figs. The difference in calories is 3.5 times more in prunes than figs.

 Prunes contain triple the amount of carbs compared to figs. Figs are lower in carbs.
 Prunes contain high amounts of carbs.
-However, it is important to note that the prune taken into consideration in this article is dried prune which is dehydrated and most of its mass is macronutrients instead of water.
+However, it is important to note that the prune taken into consideration in this article is dried prune which is dehydrated.
+Most of its mass is macronutrients instead of water.

-Prunes are richer in fibers compared to figs. Although the amount is not very high to satisfy daily requirements, however, overall mixed with a balanced diet which contains salads and fruits, prunes become complementary.
+Prunes are richer in fibers compared to figs. Although the amount is not very high to satisfy daily requirements, overall, mixed with a balanced diet containing salads and fruits, prunes become complementary.